 Take a look at this short video to learn more about what to expect and just why you might need more than one eye doctor!

 Mary has “rod achromatopsia.”
-This is a congenital condition characterized by a partial or total absence of color vision.
-It also involves other problems with vision, including increased sensitivity to light and glare, involuntary back-and-forth eye movements (nystagmus), and significantly reduced sharpness of vision.
+This is a condition you are born with characterized by a partial or total absence of color vision.
+It also involves other problems with vision, like increased sensitivity to light and glare, involuntary back-and-forth eye movements (nystagmus), and significantly reduced sharpness of vision.

 Mary was sent to Dr. Long through Indiana Vocational Rehabilitation Services to meet some vision-related goals.
-After a thorough low vision evaluation, Dr. Long prescribed bioptic telescopic glasses, prismatic reading glasses, a “Ruby” electronic magnifier, and specially-tinted regular glasses and sunglasses.
+After a thorough low vision evaluation, Dr. Long prescribed several low vision aids.
+Mary uses bioptic telescopic glasses, prismatic reading glasses, a “Ruby” electronic magnifier, and specially-tinted regular glasses and sunglasses.
+All of these devices help Mary work, read, and participate in her favorite activities.

 Thank you to Dr. Braaten for 12 good years of allowing Dr. Long to care for low vision patients in your New Albany office!